Emmanuel Henderson: Kansas

-Henderson Jr. decided to transfer to play for the Kansas Jayhawks.
-Heading into the 2025 season, Henderson Jr. was slated to be a starting receiver and one the Jayhawks top players.
+Henderson Jr. transferred to Kansas.
+Heading into the 2025 season, Henderson Jr. was slated to be a starting receiver and one the Jayhawks' top players.
 In week one of the 2025 season, he hauled in six passes for 130 yards and two touchdowns in a win over Wagner.
 In week four, Henderson notched six receptions for 38 yards, while returning two kickoffs for 137 yards and a touchdown in a win over West Virginia, where for his performance he was named the Big-12 Special Teams Player of the Week.

+Professional career

+Henderson was selected by the Seattle Seahawks in the sixth round with the 199th overall pick in the 2026 NFL draft.
+He was waived on August 30 as part of final roster cuts, and re-signed a day later to the practice squad.